 How much compensation will I receive for my physio negligence claim?

 A medical negligence claim can take up several years of your life, so it is understandable you want to know what may be waiting for you at the end of it.
-The amount of compensation you receive will depend on the type of your injury and how it has impacted on your life.
+The amount of compensation you receive will depend on the type of injury and how it has impacted your life.
 General damages will be awarded in recognition of your pain and suffering, while special damages cover any additional expenses you have had as the result of your injury.
 Special damages can also take into account future losses like lost earnings if you are unable to continue working in the same capacity, or ongoing medical costs.

 How will I fund my physio negligence claim?

 There is no public funding available to cover the cost of legal fees for medical negligence claims.
 You may have some legal cover under an existing insurance policy, or you could have the savings to pay your lawyer directly and cover the cost of the defendant’s legal fees if your claim is unsuccessful.

 By far the most popular way to fund the cost of claiming compensation for medical negligence with a No Win No Fee* agreement.
 All lawyers at The Medical Negligence Experts work on a No Win No Fee basis to make it affordable for everyone to access specialist legal advice and representation.

 The main benefit of a No Win No Fee* agreement is that you do not have to pay your legal fees if you do not receive any compensation.
 If you win, your legal costs are typically covered by the other party, and you only need to pay your lawyer a success fee, which is a percentage of your total compensation agreed at the start of the claim and which will not be more than 25%.